Walk and Cycle

 At the far end of the garden you will be facing the Priory.
 To the right, in the area behind the altar, is Old College Hall and at right angles New College Hall, part of the theological college which flourished here in the 19th century.

-Coming out of the priory grounds you are facing the currently closed St Bees School, the public school which dates back to the 15th century.
+Coming out of the priory grounds you are facing St Bees School, the public school which dates back to the 15th century (expected to reopen in September 2018).

 Turn right back onto Main Street.
 At the corner of Station Road is the war memorial.
 Just on the right down Station Road is Beck Edge Garden which has a statue by Colin Telfer of St Bega, after whom the village is named, and details of the legend.
 She is reputed to have come from Ireland around 850.